 You do not have to be an amazing athlete or an exceptional student to be a part of the Beyond Walls team.
 Beyond Walls is looking for students who have good attendance, and who demonstrate great attitude and effort.

-The goal of the Squash curriculum is to empower our students to be fit, healthy and active through the racquet sport of squash.
+Our goals is to empower students to be fit, healthy and active through the racquet sport of squash.
 We accomplish this by combining:

 - Squash instruction

 Squash’s connection to higher education and strong networks makes it a natural partner for our ultimate goal: college success.
 It instills mental toughness, helps students become fit, and lead healthier life styles.
 The network of diverse professionals created via the sport of squash is also an asset to our students that will impact them for life.

 Learning squash is analogous to mastering an instrument; players must develop technique and memorize the right steps to move and strike the ball.
 Beyond Walls emphasizes two critical skills to becoming a better player: the grit to persevere through a challenge and the optimism that mistakes in training and competition teach us how to improve.

 Students receive 3 sessions of technical squash instruction each week.
 Most of the program’s participants’ first exposure to the sport comes through Beyond Walls programming.
 Students have the opportunity to progress from first time beginner all the way to advanced intermediate player through their time in program.